 Withdrawals begin within hours after the last use and peak within 48 hours, though risk of seizures and delirium tremens can persist longer

 - Nausea or vomiting

 Detox could last days, weeks or even months, depending on the individual needs, types and degrees of drug addiction, length and frequency of substance abuse, and other factors, including any mental health concerns.
 As such, the type and duration of detox treatment and a subsequent drug addiction treatment program will vary from one person to the next.
 In the next section, we discuss the steps following a detox from alcohol and other substances.

 The primary goal with detox is to help the client safely rid themselves of the actual substance, creating a “clean slate” of sorts upon which they can then begin the next phase of treatment.
 During the days, weeks and months following detox, the client is learning a new way of sober living — a life without substance abuse and addiction.
 It’s here where they’re able to get a new lease on life and navigate the challenges of addiction treatment in our rehabilitation center.

-Here at 12 South’s addiction recovery center, we offer a variety of treatment options to serve clients at all phases of drug rehabilitation.
+Here at 12 South’s addiction recovery center, we offer a variety of outpatient treatment options to serve clients and minimize the risk of relapsing on drugs or alcohol.
 After detox, we work with clients to develop a treatment plan that’s best suited to their unique needs.
 Within this plan, we may include the following.